- July 20, 2020

 - Product Liability

-When contacted for comment by the media, Tyson said that the incident was under investigation, emphasized the fact that Lynn was employed by a contractor, and expressed gratitude for “the swift response and assistance of local emergency personnel.”
+When the media contacted the company for a comment on the workplace death, Tyson said that the incident was under investigation, emphasized the fact that Lynn was employed by a contractor, and expressed gratitude for “the swift response and assistance of local emergency personnel.”
 Commendable as a swift emergency response may be, it couldn’t possibly have offered much comfort to a worker who had already been beheaded on the scene, or to his family.

 Tyson Plant Workers Die on an All-Too-Regular Basis

 Equally uncomforting, but more relevant, is the fact that Carlos Lynn is not alone in his fate.
 The same month, in a Tyson beef plant in Kansas, another worker was killed when a harness pulled him up into a moving belt.
-In August of last year, another Tyson worker in Texas was crushed to death between several fully-loaded pallets.
-In September, in the very same Alabama plant where Lynn was decapitated, another worker even survived being shot in the neck by an unknown assailant.
+The previous year, another Tyson worker in Texas was crushed to death between several fully loaded pallets.

 In short, no Tyson plant injury is an isolated freak tragedy.
 Deaths at Tyson appear to be part of an ongoing pattern of unsafe workspaces and corporate indifference to human life.